notneelpatel.tech

 Here in Lies the Problem

 Really think about that.
-We don't know what kids are consuming these days.
+We don't always know what kids are consuming these days.
 The sheer number of things that they are consuming in a day and the questionable quality is a recipe for disaster.
 If you think about it, the same can be said about everyone else too.
 We seem to just filter out all the garbage on social media, but I feel like we take our brains for granted that we're capable of not being impressed by low-quality social media posts.
 If you've gotten this far in this post, then you're part of a small percentage of people who probably don't have an unhealthy relationship with social media anymore (if not, ever), but it's an epidemic among our peers.

 My problem doesn't just lie in the fact that kids are consuming questionably bad content, but also in the fact that their imagination and creativity are at risk as well.
 Remember Idiot Box, that one episode of Spongebob about imagination?
 If you don't, the basic idea is that while Squidward had access to a brand new TV and all the things in the world, he was curious and jealous of Spongebob and Patrick's ability to keep themselves entertained using their imagination while inside a cardboard box.
 Of course, we want our kids to be like Spongebob and Patrick, but when there's a nice shiny rectangle that can display anything you want, who cares about a measly cardboard box?
 Remember that unlike TVs, iPads are supercomputers and have so many capabilities, and yet the vast majority of people using iPads (and smartphones and laptops) are just using them to watch slop.
 I worry that kids will have a hard time being alone with their thoughts or just imagining things if they are too reliant on their iPads.